mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 ### Your Turn

-Not only were the fine folks at Instagram nice enough to give us a tidy array of all of the tags for a given photograph or video, they also tallied up all of "likes" it received.
+As we saw earlier: not only were the fine folks at Instagram nice enough to give us a tidy array of all of the tags for a given photograph or video, they also tallied up all of "likes" it received.

 ```js
 console.log(instagramAPI.data[2].likes.count); // Logs 7